Investors seek shelter before Greek vote

 Hedge funds, typically among the most aggressive market players, are also wary, taking on only 10-30 percent of their maximum permitted bets on risky assets, said Gerry Fowler, global head of equity and derivative strategy at BNP Paribas.

-“There are so many risks that just can’t be modelled ...it really creates a market where no one can do anything with conviction and it’s a matter of wait-and-see,” he said.
+“There are so many risks that just can’t be modeled ...it really creates a market where no one can do anything with conviction and it’s a matter of wait-and-see,” he said.

 Global fund managers’ cash balances have jumped to 5.3 percent this month, their third highest level on record, according to a Bank of America Merrill Lynch survey.